muhannad-ibrahim/Innoscripta/README.md

 # Full-Stack News Aggregator

-A complete full-stack application with Laravel backend and React frontend, featuring user authentication and registration.
+A complete full-stack application with Laravel backend and React frontend, The project is to build a news aggregator website that pulls articles from various sources and displays them in a clean, easy-to-read format.

 ## Features